aliu112/Library-management-system/README.md

  **Aaron:** This is an interesting project because it dips into the realm of databases and how you can use them to display information that the users needs.
 These needs include what books we have and possibily the location of the book like real libraries display.

  **Chandler:** I have worked with small database objects in personal projects, so I wanted to further experiment with them in a group project.

- **Kenneth:** This will be my first time working on a database.
-I look forward to implementing the new things I've learned while working on this project.

 ## Languages and Technologies
  * Primary Programming language: C++ 14